-7.3.3 Policy LPD19 replaces the policy relating to Mature Landscape Areas set out in the Gedling Borough Replacement Local Plan 2005 and as such these Mature Landscape Areas within Gedling will no longer be shown as designations on the Policies Map.
-However, all of Gedling Borough's landscapes including the formerly designated Mature Landscape Areas are covered by the Greater Nottingham Landscape Character Assessment27.
+7.3.3 Policy LPD 19 replaces the policy relating to Mature Landscape Areas set out in the Gedling Borough Replacement Local Plan (2005) and as such these Mature Landscape Areas within Gedling are no longer shown as designations on the Policies Map.
+However, all of Gedling Borough's landscape including the formerly designated Mature Landscape Areas is covered by the Greater Nottingham Landscape Character Assessment27.
 A list of the formerly designated Mature Landscape Areas, the Landscape Character Areas and the policy zones within which they fall is attached as Appendix B.